goran9999/elysium_dex/README.md

 ---

-# Whirlpool SDK
+# ElysiumPool SDK

-Use the SDK to interact with a deployed Whirlpools program via Typescript.
+Use the SDK to interact with a deployed ElysiumPools program via Typescript.

 ## Installation